crystopherm1687/sep11-freedom-project/blog/entry01.md

 #### Sources
 text
 ### EDP
-I am in the first stage of the engineering design process
+I am in the first stage of the engineering design process because my progress so far is adapting to use Api's and understand how they work so I can successfully call a server for information and put it on a website.
 ### Skills
 text